mattbierner/blog.mattbierner.com/_posts/2020-11-24-the-war-we-forgot.md

 ---
 layout: post
-title: "The war we forget in our embrace of streaming"
+title: "The war we forgot in our embrace of streaming"
 description: Thoughts on how DRM was perfected in plain sight, and the risks streaming poses to culture.
 ---